Piz Kesch: Hiking

-A network of marked mountain paths leads to the southern, western and northern face of Piz Kesch whereas the eastern face is covered with a glacier and connected with the rest of this massif thus not accessible on hiking trails.
-The "Kesch-Trek" leads from Dischma via the Scaletta pass towards the southwest and to the Kesch-.
-In the following leg the route passes the western face and reaches Chamanna d'Es-Cha hut via Fuorcla Pischa, lying already in the southern face of Piz Kesch.
+A network of marked mountain paths leads to the southern, western and northern faces of Piz Kesch whereas the eastern face is covered with a glacier and thus not accessible on hiking trails.
+The "Kesch-Trek" leads from Dischma via the Scaletta pass towards the southwest and to the Kesch.
+In the following leg the route passes the western face and reaches Chamanna d'Es-Cha hut via Fuorcla Pischa, already lying in the southern face of Piz Kesch.